soijen/soijen.github.io/_products/en/cards-letters/Vermont/winooski-cards.md

 ---
-title: Winooski Vermont Cityscape | Blank Note Card Set | 6 A2 Cards + Envelopes
+title: Winooski Vermont Cityscape | Blank Greeting Card Set
-name: Winooski Vermont Cityscape | Blank Note Card Set | 6 A2 Cards + Envelopes
+name: Winooski Vermont Cityscape | Blank Greeting Card Set
-description: This Winooski cityscape blank note card set highlights the iconic buildings and monuments in Winooski, Vermont.
-Reprinted with care on thick, archival, environmentally friendly paper.
+description: This Winooski greeting card set highlights the iconic buildings and monuments in Winooski, Vermont.
+A great all-purpose card to keep in touch with friends and family.
+Features the Winooski Block, the Champlain Mill, Winooski Falls Park, Rotary Park, United Methodist Church, the Farmers Market and more.
+Made in USA.
 imagePath: \assets\images\products\cards\winooski
 image: 1
 image2: 1